thelastoutpostworkshop/gpio_viewer/README.md

 ### ESP32 Boards Supported
 >ℹ️ You can request an ESP32 board image addition by [creating a new issue](https://github.com/thelastoutpostworkshop/gpio_viewer/issues).<br>
->ℹ️ You can also use the "Generic View" in the GPIO Web Application to see GPIO pin activites live even if your board image is not the list
+>ℹ️ You can also use the "Generic View" in the GPIO Web Application to see GPIO pin activites live even if your board image is not listed

 | Description        | Image                               |
 |--------------------|-------------------------------------|